Online Adversarial Stabilization of Unknown Networked Systems: Online stabilization under adversarial disturbances

-To begin, we show that despite the fact that each subsystem in Algorithm \ref{alg:main} uses differently delayed information to compute the local parameter, sub-controller, and control actions, the closed loop for the global system under such distributed policy can be characterized with a simple global representation as follows. \begin{lemma}[Closed loop Dynamics] The closed loop of \eqref{eq:global_sys} under Algorithm \ref{alg:main} is characterized as follows for all time $t \in \mathbb{N}$:
+Specifically, we show that given arbitrary $\bPX{},\,\bPU{}$ with FIR horizon $H$, the closed-loop dynamics of \eqref{eq:global_sys} under an SLS controller constructed from $\bPX{},\,\bPU{}$ is characterized as follows. \begin{lemma}[Closed-loop characterization] The closed loop of \eqref{eq:global_sys} under Algorithm \ref{alg:centralized} is characterized as follows for all time $t \in \mathbb{N}$:

-where $u(t),\,\hat{w}(t)$ are concatenated control action and estimated disturbance from \eqref{eq:local-controller}.
-Vector $\tilde{w}(t)$ has property $\infnorm{\tilde{w}(t)}\leq W$ for all $t$.
-Matrices $A_t, B_t$ are the global consistent parameter concatenated with local consistent parameters $A^{ij}(\thit), B^{ij}(\thit)$. $\bPX{t}, \bPU{t}$ are shorthand for global closed-loop operators when \eqref{eq:local-controller} is implemented, with \end{lemma} This result is a strengthening of the original SLS theorem (Theorem 2.1 part 2 in \citep{anderson2019system}) where we characterize the closed loop behaviour of SLS controllers constructed from \textit{any} closed-loop operators (not necessarily satisfying characterization in \Cref{thrm:SLS}).
-Therefore, \Cref{lem:closed-loop} subsumes Theorem 2.1 part 2 in \citep{anderson2019system}. \Cref{lem:closed-loop} gives an equivalent condition for stability of any closed loops under SLS controllers, which is the boundedness of $\hat{w}(t)$.
-In particular the following result can be used in conjunction with \Cref{lem:closed-loop} to bound $\hat{w}(t)$.
+where $A,\,B$ are the true model parameters from \eqref{eq:global_sys} while $w(t)$ is the true unknown bounded disturbances with $\infnorm{w(t)} \leq W$.
+The linear causal operators $\bPX{t}$, $\bPU{t}$ are synthesized via \eqref{eq:central-sls} based on the selected hypothesis model at $t$ and $\hat{w}(t)$ is the estimated disturbance from the SLS controller \eqref{eq:central-controller}. \end{lemma} This result generalizes \Cref{thrm:SLS} where we characterize the closed loop behaviour of SLS controllers constructed from \textit{any} linear casual operators, not necessarily those satisfying \eqref{eq:feasibility-1}.
+Under \Cref{alg:centralized}, we can further replace the true model in \eqref{eq:cl-2} with the selected hypothesis model (Steiner point of the consistent set) $\Theta_t$, i.e.,